 Since its launch in June 2011, 156 women from Algeria, Cameroon, Egypt, Jordan, Kenya, Lebanon, Libya, Morocco, Nigeria, the Palestinian Territories, Rwanda, Sierra Leone, South Africa, Tunisia, Yemen, and Zimbabwe have participated in the TechWomen program.
-The 2015, the program will expand to include women from Turkmenistan, Tajikistan, Kazakhstan, Uzbekistan, and Kyrgyzstan.
+In 2015, the program will expand to include women from Turkmenistan, Tajikistan, Kazakhstan, Uzbekistan, and Kyrgyzstan.

 TechWomen is an initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs, whose mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.